SG-Eddin/Technical-Documentation-Best-Practices/Overview.md

 - Well-designed websites make it easier for users to find information, increasing user traffic to and satisfaction with those websites.
 - Technical illustrations clarify steps or identify the parts of a product, letting users focus on getting their task done quickly or more accurately.
 - Usability studies uncover problems with how products present themselves to users, helping those products become more user friendly.

+### Benefits

+Technical writers have the great benefit of becoming lifelong learners.
+In order to communicate the content, you must be (or become) well-versed in that field.
+Therefore, with each new technical document, you will become an expert on that subject.